 Mixing whey protein with cereal is a great way to switch up your usual protein shake and turn it into a more filling snack or meal.
-Adding protein into your cereal in the morning will create a filling breakfast keeping you from the dreaded mid-morning crash that has you reaching for those high-calorie snacks.
+Adding protein to your cereal in the morning will create a filling breakfast keeping you from the dreaded mid-morning crash that has you reaching for those high-calorie snacks.

 The cereal will add carbs to your protein powder, perfect for around a workout.
 Consuming it before will give you consistent energy throughout your workout while consuming it after will help with muscle repair and recovery.

-Cereal is a high carb way to consume your protein powder and isn’t likely the best option for someone looking to reduce body fat.
+Cereal is a high-carb way to consume your protein powder and isn’t likely the best option for someone looking to reduce body fat.
 This is a better meal choice for pre-or post-workout or for someone that is bulking and struggling to eat enough calories.

 - Want to learn more?
 Check out our complete guide on Mixing Whey Protein With Cereal.

 Mixing whey with eggs is an easy way to make your usual protein shake into a full meal.
 Eggs provide significant variety with how you mix them with whey.
-My two favourite options are with egg whites in a smoothie or with oats and cottage cheese to make a protein pancake.
+My two favorite options are with egg whites in a smoothie or with oats and cottage cheese to make a protein pancake.